Making a demand for final wages

 File a wage claim

-Employees terminated, discharged or fired are due all wages and commissions with 24 hours of a written demand for payment.
+Employees terminated, discharged or fired are due all wages and commissions with 24 hours of a written demand for payment to the employer.

-Employees who voluntarily leave employment (quit) are due all wages and commissions on the next regularly scheduled payday.
-If the payday is within five days of the last day of work, the employer has up to 20 days to make final payment.
+Employees who voluntarily leave employment (quit), are terminated, discharged or fired, but do not make a written demand, are due all wages and commissions on the next regularly scheduled payday.
+If the payday is within five days of the last day of work, the employer may have up to 20 days to make final payment.

 You can take the following steps to obtain your final wages.